bitflip-software/xlripper-test/readme.md

 ## Structure

-Each xlsx test file must consist of these parts, at the root of the repository:
+Each xlsx test file should be represented by a cluster of files at the root of the repository, for example:

 ```
 somefile.xlsx